tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * Slack out the [imblearn Installation Guide](../../11-Classification/Supplemental/Machine_Learning_Env_Setup_Guide.md).
 Tell students to complete the installation and verify it with a TA before the end of the next class.
 Students will need this installed before the next unit.

 * Students will consolidate their skills from the previous two days through longer activities.
 These include creating financial models in multiple steps, stationarizing data, and identifying model orders to make predictions on future values and volatility.
-Make sure that you and your TAs keep an eye out for any weaker students during these activities and assist them as needed.
+Make sure that you and your TAs keep an eye out for any weaker students during these activities, and assist as needed.

 * Students will also learn to validate models by training and testing data.
 Emphasize that this will be a valuable skill in later units as they dive more deeply into machine learning.